How to properly taste whisky

 Digital:

-• Apps: Distiller, Whiskey Advocate, Flaviar
+• Apps: Distiller, Whisky Advocate, Flaviar

 • Excel/Google Sheets (customizable)